kaosat-dev/socket-io/README.md

                   npm install socket.io

-- Start the demo socket.io server using
+- Start the demo socket.io/web server using

                   node demo-chat-server.js

-- start the webserver of your choice in the root directory
--
-- Navigate to localhost:<port>/demo-chat-client.html to try it out
+- Navigate to localhost:8090/demo-chat-client.html to try it out

 Licence
 =======